Skip to main content

 Many attorneys can answer your warrant-related questions during a free consultation.

-Note: If you have a felony warrant out for your arrest, you should hire an attorney.
-These warrants are taken very seriously and you are likely facing a serious criminal defense case ahead of you.
-Protect yourself by starting the process with an experienced attorney that you trust.
+If you have a felony warrant out for your arrest, you should hire a criminal defense attorney.
+These warrants are even more severe, and you are likely facing a significant criminal defense case.
+Protect yourself by starting the process with an experienced attorney you trust.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help